Common fraud in small businessesrianiskandar

 There are some preventive measures for small businesses that can be done:

 - Manage company bank accounts through secured online banking and paper statements.
 Ensure more than one appropriate person — usually from treasury and senior-level management — has access to online banking.
 This is a useful tool for regularly checking account activity and monitoring transactions instead of waiting for monthly banking statements to perform account reconciliation.

 - Arrange for an independent consultant CPA or internal audit to conduct surprise audits in such areas as payroll, billing, bank reconciliation, account balances and vendor verification.
 If employees know that surprise audits are a part of the company’s culture, then, of course, they would be less motivated to commit fraud.

 - Because fraud cannot be 100 percent controlled, secure insurance coverage for losses from employee embezzlement.
 A fidelity bond is a popular type of insurance against business losses arising from dishonest acts of employees that aren’t usually covered under general property insurance.

 - Promote a culture with zero tolerance for fraud by reinforcing throughout the organization the consequences of unethical conduct in the workplace.
 Also, publicize disciplinary actions the organization has taken against fraudsters.

-- Monitor lifestyles of employees, especially those responsible for overseeing the company’s financials.
+- Monitor the lifestyles of employees, especially those responsible for overseeing the company’s financials.
 Though mere appearances don’t prove guilt, they can reveal a person who’s clearly living beyond his or her means.